Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Introduction

 The development of large language models (LLMs) has enabled significant advances in instruction following and reasoning \citep{openai_gpt-4_2024,touvron_Llama_2023,deepseek-ai_deepseek-v3_2025}.
 In parallel, vision–language models (VLMs) have emerged with capabilities in zero-shot transfer and language-based reasoning \citep{zhang_vision-language_2024,shen_aligning_2024,lu_internvl-x_2025}.
-These properties highlight the potential of VLMs for autonomous driving; domain-specific VLM-based systems for autonomous driving have been proposed \citep{zhou_vision_2024,tian_drivevlm_2024,fu_drivegenvlm_2024,you_v2x-vlm_2025}, demonstrating increasing research activity and diverse approaches.
+These properties highlight VLMs' potential for autonomous driving; related VLM-based systems have been proposed \citep{zhou_vision_2024,tian_drivevlm_2024,fu_drivegenvlm_2024,you_v2x-vlm_2025}, demonstrating increasing research activity and diverse approaches.

-Despite these advancements, current approaches face several limitations.
-Benchmarks serve as a bridge between methodological advances and practical deployment by revealing model failures.
-First, existing VLM training primarily focuses on perception, overlooking the decision-making requirements of driving scenarios \citep{10531702}, which is a core component for fully autonomous driving.
-Second, many benchmarks define independent metrics that decouple perception from the decisions they should support, limiting the assessment of models’ true capability boundaries \citep{xie2025vlm}.
-Third, evaluations often consider only final answers, making reasoning error a black box, which constrains analysis of performance gaps \citep{li2025benchmarkingassessingsafetyrobustness,guo2024drivemllmbenchmarkspatialunderstanding}.
+Benchmarks serve as a bridge between methodological advances and practical deployment by revealing model capabilities and failures.
+First, many autonomous-driving VLM benchmarks evaluate perception and decision-making with separate metrics, rather than modeling their progressive relation \citep{qian2024nuscenes,guo2026surds,tian2024drivevlm,sima2024drivelm,xie2025vlms}.
+Second, some benchmarks use choice-only formats, which enable objective scoring but provide limited evidence for diagnosing why models fail \citep{qian2024nuscenes,guo2026surds}.
+Third, other benchmarks require long-form textual outputs and rely on LLM-based scoring, which can introduce evaluator bias and reduce the objectivity of performance comparison \citep{tian2024drivevlm,xie2025vlms}.